PostgreSQL For Loop

 END label;

-Let’s look at syntax details:
+Let’s look at the syntax details:

-• Every block has 3 sections:
+• Every block has three sections:

-• The DECLARE section( it’s optional), where you want to declare all variables like [varchar(20) abc] that we want to use in BEGIN block.
+• The DECLARE section( it’s optional), where you want to declare all variables, like [varchar(20) abc] that we want to use in BEGIN block.

-• END the keyword is used to close the block.
+• END The keyword is used to close the block.

 • LABEL: It’s an optional keyword that is used to identify the anonymous block.
-In case of EXIT statement, we need to qualify the variable name that is declared in a block.
+In case of EXIT statement, we need to qualify the variable name declared in a block.
 Remember, the LABEL which is given before DECLARE/ BEGIN match with after END keyword.

 DO [language lang_name] code;

-The anonymous block query by using DO statement:
+The anonymous block query by using DO Statement:

 do $$